These homemade Williams-Sonoma Peppermint Bark pretzels are crazy, addictive delicious. AND, they cost a fraction of the store-bought version.

 tips on making peppermint bark pretzels

-To easily pipe the chocolates, I melt the chocolate first in the microwave and then pour into disposable decorating bags.
+- To easily pipe the chocolates, I melt the chocolate first in the microwave and then pour into decorating bags.
 Disposable decorating bags are inexpensive and a fantastic tool to have around, especially for working with chocolate.
-You can find them in the baking aisle of the craft store.
-You may also substitute a freezer-safe ziploc bag (because the freezer ones are a bit thicker) and use the corner to pipe, although I find the decorating bags much more user-friendly.
+You may also substitute a freezer-safe ziploc bag (because the freezer ones are a bit thicker) and use the corner to pipe.

 See?
 You can’t even tell the difference: